mmason33/dot-matrix/README.md

 | wordsList         | array             | undefined | no         |

+**Note: At this time dot classes are not intended to be instantiated outside of the DotMatrix class.**

 `new BaseDot(rootSVG, args);`
 | property          | type              | default   | optional   |
 | ----------------- |:-----------------:| -----:    | ----------:|